Welcome

 As you leave your appointment, please use the alcohol hand sanitizer.
 “Pump out”.

-CDC – Recommends preventive actions to help prevent the spread of respiratory infections including:
+Recommendations to prevent and lessen the impact of respiratory infections including:

 PHONE: 845-257-3400 FAX: 845-257-3415